-- 24 Three respondents mentioned additional topics (e.g., diversity in practice in the accounting for costs to fulfil a contract, warranties, payable to customers and in the presentation of amortisation of capitalised contract cost) whereby the IASB should reconsider by providing additional guidance, clarification or examples. - 25 An enforcer emphasised the need for additional clarifications, examples or guidance relating to the determination and allocation of the standalone selling price to separate performance obligations. - 26 As noted in the summary of Question 3, in their response to Question 3, two respondents (an enforcer and national standard setter) commented on lack of guidance for some sales-based taxes and provided evidence of the pervasiveness of the issue and explained why current IFRS 15 guidance including PA guidance has limitations.
-We also summarise this matter here to be consistent with the placement in the EFRAG DCL. - 27 Similarly, three respondents commented on the interaction between IFRS 15 and IFRS 9 in their response to Question 9.
-One respondent suggested the IASB provides additional clarifications relating the sale of output by the under-lifter to the over-lifter in the context of an "imbalance agreement" in the 'Oil & Gas' industry and the accounting for expected credit loss and significant financing component.
+- Three respondents mentioned additional topics (e.g., diversity in practice in the accounting for costs to fulfil a contract, warranties, payable to customers and in the presentation of amortisation of capitalised contract cost) whereby the IASB should reconsider by providing additional guidance, clarification or examples. - An enforcer emphasised, also providing some fact patterns useful to assess whether the issue was widespread, the need for additional clarifications, examples or guidance relating to the (i) determination and allocation of the standalone selling price to separate performance obligations and (ii) the accounting for some sales-based taxes. - Furthermore, three respondents commented on the interaction between IFRS 15 and IFRS 9.
+In particular, they suggested the IASB to provide additional clarifications relating the sale of output by the under-lifter to the over-lifter in the context of an "imbalance agreement" in the Oil & Gas industry and the accounting for expected credit loss in combination with the significant financing component.